secretGeek/til/sql_server/update_millions_of_rows.md

-# Deleting millions of rows from SQL Server
+# Updating millions of rows from SQL Server

-So, you've [found large tables](.\find_large_tables.md) and now you want to trim them down to size...
-Not drop them them, just delete most of the rows, using some conditions.
+So, you have a [large table](.\find_large_tables.md) where you need to update every row, using some condition.

 If you run a:

-    DELETE FROM SOMETABLE
+    UPDATE SOMETABLE SET NAME = 'FRED'
     WHERE "SOME_CONDITION"

 ...you'll be waiting a long time.

-As it alleges in the comments at the [source](http://stackoverflow.com/questions/24785439/deleting-1-millions-rows-in-sql-server):

-> Any delete operation will causing locking - on the row level.
-But once your transaction has more than 5000 row-level locks, SQL Server will do a lock escalation and lock the entire table in exclusive mode<br />&mdash;marc_s
+The table will be locked, the transaction space will grow and grow, and you won't know if it will ever finish until it does... or it doesn't.

+One "trick" that people talk about is turning off indexes, so they don't have to be updated.
+But that’s only good for **inserts**, not updates because you end up having to do table scans to **find** the rows to update.
+So don't turn off indexes: double-down on indexes. **Make sure the query you’re using is able to efficiently find the records it wants to update.**

+Some people say select the table into a new, transformed table, then drop the old and rename the new.
+That can double your space requirements and I think it can eradicate your statistics so I don’t really go in for that.

+What I like is the little loopy methods with ‘update top(n)’, similar (almost identical, natch) to the technique I use for[Deleting millions of rows from SQL Server](delete_millions_of_rows.md).

-So this uses `Delete top(@batchsize) ... ` in a `while` loop to do the needful.
+This example uses `Update top(@batchsize) ... ` in a `while` loop to do the needful, and you'll get a sense of how long it will take...
+If it gets interrupted it can resume.

     DECLARE
         @BATCHSIZE INT,